-This form is designed to have a fair opinion about the Service Provide r hired by the NBA.
-This will enable the NBA to improve its system and make it more effective.
-We thank you in advance for the time and effor t you are investing in filling out this form.
+This form is designed t to have a fair opinion about the e Service Provider hired by the NBA.
+This will enabl e the NBA to improve its sy stem and make it more effective.
+We thank you in advance for the time and effort you are investing in filling out this s form

-1. Name of the institution: 2.
-Date (s) of visit: 3.
-Name of the Chairperson/Evaluator: 4.
+3. Name of the Chairperson/Evaluator: 4.
 Name of the Service Provider: Assessment of the Service Provider I How was your overall experience with the service provider?
 II Please comment on customer service, travel management and consulting services.
 III Please comment on the travel and lodging requirements met during the visit.
 IV Please comment on your travel documentation.
 V Are you satisfied with the service provided by the Service Provider?
 If no, please specify.
 Please strike out whichever is not applicable Signature of the Chairperson/Evaluator Thank you for your feedback!